gauravpartha/inlining_artifact/README.md

 ### Set dependencies
-One can either provide explicit command-line options to the main tool for the Boogie and Z3 (shown below).
+One can either provide explicit command-line options to the main tool for the Boogie and Z3 binaries (shown below).
 Alternatively, one can set the path to the corresponding binaries  (boogie.exe and z3.exe) to environment variables BOOGIE_EXE (for Boogie) and  Z3_EXE (for Z3).